resema/cheatsheets/cpsa-f.md

      - coach or help-to-coach
      - moderate in the discussion and design of interfaces
 4. **stakeholders focused on specific quality attributes**, like IT security or QA

+---
+## 1.6 Development approach and software architeture (R1)
+*Architecture work needs feedback, which is an inherent feature of iterative development approaches.
+Architects have to systematically optain feedback from other stakeholders.*

+Benefits of iterative approach:
+- early feedback
+- early risk identification
+- more time to fix problems
+- better changes to adapt to changes in requirements, constraints, technology, team, etc.
+- opportunities to practice every activity in dev process, especially deploy- and release-related

+### Deming-Cycle or Plan-Do-Check-Adjust <!-- omit in toc -->
+- **plan**: make architectural decisions to meet the known/given requirements
+- **do**: exectue plan, implement decisions
+- **check**: get feedback and evaluate
+- **adjust**: improve or refine decisions

+---